FRC-Team3484/open-scouting/docs/client-systems.md

 # Client Systems

-This document lists the various client side systems that are avaliable to aid in development.
+This document lists the various client side systems that are available to aid in development.

 - [Dialog](#dialog)
 - [Toast](#toasts)